-It's quite analog in operation, with no rear LCD screen meaning that every shot you take is immediately printed.
-Strangely, then, there's no counter to indicate the number of shots remaining, though with microSD card support you know that all your images can be stored safely.
+It's quite analog in operation, with no rear LCD screen, meaning that every shot you take is immediately printed.
+Strangely, then, there's no counter to indicate the number of shots remaining – though with microSD card support, you know that all your images can be stored safely.
 The free app is both easy and fun to use, and makes transferring and printing images from your phone an enjoyable and kid-friendly process.

-With an LCD screen, you can check your image after every shot and decide whether or not it's worth printing – and the microSD card slot means that you can save all your photos, and only print out the best or the ones you want to share (there's internal storage for three shots, if you're in a jam).
+With an LCD screen, you can check your image after every shot and decide whether or not it's worth printing – and the microSD card slot means that you can save all your photos, and only print out the best or the ones you want to share (there's internal storage for three shots if you're in a jam).
 Though obviously, with the camera's 5MP sensor (software-interpolated up to 10MP), the images are intended for the 2 x 3 format and not for blowing up on your computer.

 The design is a genuine highlight here, as the Kodak Smile is the only camera with a sliding mechanism that keeps the lens protected.
-It also protects a pleasing button interface on the rear of the camera, so you don't have to worry about scratching the lens or accidentally taking pictures when you slip this in your pocket.
+It also protects a pleasing button interface on the rear of the camera, so you don't have to worry about scratching the lens or accidentally taking pictures when you slip this into your pocket.
 The downside with the Smile is its battery life, as you only get around 40 prints per charge – a far cry from the 120-160 shots you get from film-based Polaroid cameras.
 And of course, unlike the Smile Classic, you can't print pictures from your phone.

 The little brother of the Cliq+ / Zoemini S, there are a few key differences here on the Canon Ivy Cliq (in North American) / Canon Zoemini C (in Europe).
 Firstly, if beauty is only skin deep, this model comes in a more fun and expressive series of colors – Bumble Bee Yellow, Mint Green, Seaside Blue and Bubble Gum Pink, to be precise.
 These capture the fun, summer-loving spirit of the camera, and make them both kid-friendly and fashionably Instagrammable.

-More fundamentally, though, this model comes with a smaller 5MP sensor, slightly reduced 314 x 500dpi print resolution, a single flash light and a much smaller selfie mirror – and, of course, it isn't an instant printer, so you can't use it to print photos from your phone.
+More fundamentally, though, this model comes with a smaller 5MP sensor, slightly reduced 314 x 500dpi print resolution, a single flash and a much smaller selfie mirror – and, of course, it isn't an instant printer, so you can't use it to print photos from your phone.

 Still, it otherwise handles and offers the same functionality as its big bro, with fire-and-forget simplicity that foregoes things like exposure so that you spend more time snapping and less time faffing.
-Again, it prints every time you press the shutter so it behaves a lot like a traditional instant camera.
-Kids seem to especially love playing with the Cliq / Zoemini C, thanks to its candy colored body and sticker photo prints, so this could be a hit with the little ones if you want to get them into photography.
+Again it prints every time you press the shutter, so it behaves a lot like a traditional instant camera.
+Kids seem to especially love playing with the Cliq / Zoemini C, thanks to its candy-colored body and sticker photo prints, so this could be a hit with the little ones if you want to get them into photography.